 - during their annual evaluation with the department chair

 - in mentoring experience surveys and third- and sixth-year review forms (if they are tenure-eligible faculty)

 - through discussions with the department’s mentoring champion

 - to leadership in the Office of Mentoring and Faculty Development

 - to leadership in the Office of Education, Faculty, and Academic Affairs

-NYU School of Medicine deans are responsible for ensuring widespread, effective faculty mentoring and faculty development and satisfaction.
+NYU Grossman School of Medicine deans are responsible for ensuring widespread, effective faculty mentoring and faculty development and satisfaction.
 They provide and enforce accountability in mentoring metrics, offer structure and support for the program’s implementation, and mandate the chairs’ support and involvement.